Using Rank Aggregation for Expert Search in Academic Digital Libraries: Concepts and Related Work

 Many different authors have proposed sophisticated probabilistic retrieval models, specific to the expert finding task, with basis on the document-centric approach~\cite{Balog06Formal,Petkova07Proximity,Pavel09Search}.
 For instance Cao et al. proposed a two-stage language model combining document relevance and co-occurrence between experts and query terms~\cite{Cao06Research}.
 Fang and Zhai derived a generative probabilistic model from the probabilistic ranking principle and extend it with query expansion and non-uniform candidate priors~\cite{Fang07Probabilistic}.
 Zhu et al. proposed a multiple window based approach for integrating multiple levels of associations between experts and query topics in expert finding~\cite{Zhu07Open}.
 More recently, Zhu et al. proposed a unified language model integrating many document features for expert finding~\cite{Zhu08Modeling}.
 Although the above models are capable of employing different types of associations among query terms, documents and experts, they mostly ignore other important sources of evidence, such as the importance of individual documents, or the co-citation patterns between experts available from citation graphs.
 In this paper, we offer a principled approach for combining a much larger set of expertise estimates.

 In the Scientometrics community, the evaluation of the scientific output of a scientist has also attracted significant interest due to the importance of obtaining unbiased and fair criteria.
 Most of the existing methods are based on metrics such as the total number of authored papers or the total number of citations.
 A comprehensive description of many of these metrics can be found in~\cite{Sidiropoulos05citation,Sidiropoulos06generalized}.
 Simple and elegant indexes, such as the Hirsch index, calculate how broad the research work of a scientist is, accounting for both productivity and impact.
 Graph centrality metrics inspired on PageRank, calculated over citation or co-authorship graphs, have also been extensively used~\cite{Liu05authorship}.
+In ~\cite{Moreira11MSc}, the reader can find a full survey of different expert finding approaches in the literature.

 Previous studies have addressed the problem of combining multiple information retrieval mechanisms through unsupervised rank aggregation, often with basis on methods that take their inspiration on voting protocols proposed in the area of statistics and in the social sciences.
 Given $M$ voters (i.e., the different estimators of expertise) and $N$ objects (i.e., the experts), we can see each voter as returning an ordered list of the $N$ objects according to their own preferences.
 From these $M$ ordered lists, the problem of unsupervised rank aggregation concerns with finding a single consensus list which optimally combines the $M$ rankings.
 There are different methods for addressing the problem which, according to Julien Ah-Pine~\cite{Pine11Data}, can be divided into two large families of methods: